apps-repositories/.github/profile/README.md

 however, is required, as it helps prevent name colliions like the prefix `car` and `carrier` overlapping.

+The way this is done in practice is by defining an Argo CD [AppProject](https://github.com/apps-repositories/example-infra-apps/blob/main/examples/2/appproject.yaml) that requires target namespaces to be part of the prefix pattern.

 ## Show me an example!

 Of course!
 Have a look at: